Best New Zealand Poems

 - Only poems or books of poems published by New Zealanders within the calendar year of the current collection are eligible for consideration.
 (Unpublished poems may be submitted to our other annual online collection, Turbine.)

-- Poems or collections published in print or online, and in local or international publications, are eligible provided the publication date falls within the calendar year.
+- Poems or collections published in print or in online journals, and in local or international publications, are eligible provided the publication date falls within the calendar year.

-- Publishers may submit books, magazines, journals or links to online publications that meet these criteria.
+- Publishers may submit books, magazines, journals or links to online journals that meet these criteria.

 - Individual poets may also submit published poems or books directly.